-- In a bowl, mix 1 cup Panko breadcrumbs, 1 TBSP Dried Parsley or fresh, 6 crushed garlic, 4 Tbsp Olive Oil, and Salt and Pepper to taste.
+In a bowl, mix 1 cup Panko breadcrumbs, 1 tablespoon Dried Parsley or fresh, 6 crushed garlic, 4 tablespoon Olive Oil , and Salt and Pepper to taste.
 It should make a paste.
 Add more olive oil if needed to get the right consistency.

-- Add the stuffed artichoke into the pan.
+Add the stuffed artichoke to the pan.
 Be sure the pan is not too hot because it may make a mess.

 Well, that's it.
 I hope you try this recipe and come back and leave a comment.